icpac-igad/eadw-docs/docs/source/About/faq.rst

 Datasets
 ____________

-How is the Combined Drought Indicator generated?
+How is the Combined Drought Indicator computed?
 ---------------------------------------------------